Designations Congruent with Things: Chapter 23

 “You drifted,” Mako says quietly, “with them.”

-“Myeahh,” Newt says, drawing out the word, feeling weird, feeling kind of not okay, feeling like the kids are getting restless, the actual kids, er, the fake kids, the neural copy of the kids in his head, like they’re a thing separate from him, like they can pay attention to Mako, like they can learn who she is, like they care who she is; he doesn’t like that.
+“Myeahh.”
+Newt draws out the word, feeling weird, feeling kinda not okay, feeling like the kids are getting restless, the actual kids, er, the fake kids, the neural copy of the kids in his head, like they’re a thing separate from him, like they can pay attention to Mako, like they can learn who she is, like they care who she is; he doesn’t like that.

 Kids, Mako, Newt thinks in polite introduction, feeling more than a little anxious.
 Mako, kids.

 Noo, Newt thinks at them firmly, showing them who’s boss.
-No that’s not a thing.
+No, that’s not a thing.
 You’re on the team now, kids.
 The Geiszler team.
 Team Geiszler.
-Drifting is not good for the team.
-Drifting will probably kill this team, actually, or give this team intractable epilepsy and even more of hive-mind withdrawal problem.
+Drifting isn’t good for the team.
+Drifting will probably kill this team actually, or give this team intractable epilepsy and even more of a hive mind withdrawal problem.

 Good, the kids seethe.

-“It’s not as weird as it sounds,” Newt continues, skating on thin psychological ice, gripping the edge of the table, because the kaiju, in general, he can talk about now pretty well, the Wall he can handle in some ways, even thebreach, he can sort of, sort of, well, oh god, he has complicated feelings about it but he can sort of handle that but the drift, the drift, that’s hard for him; round three is hard for him, because they were just, they were just, so sad, so sad and so angry and so cut apart, and so wanting his agonized death and also wanting him to just tell them what to do, to make them whole and he can’t, no, he can’t do that, they came here, they came to destroy and he won and he said no, he wouldn’t let them, he stopped them and he cut them up.
-“It’s actually,” he says, and he can hear the vagueness in his own voice, he can hear that he doesn’t sound ‘good’ in the classical sense of the word, “it’s actually, Mako, it’s a little bit hard for me to—” he trails off because he’s not sure what to say in this post-drift slurry of thought and color and sensory impressions that aren’t his, and sensory impressions that aren’t sensory, not really, how could they be, when they come from disembodied neural tissue in—
+“It’s not as weird as it sounds.”
+Newt skates on thin psychological ice, gripping the edge of the table, because the kaiju, in general, he can talk about now pretty well, the Wall he can handle in most ways, even the Breach, he can sort of, sort of, well, oh god, he has complicated feelings about it, but he can sort of handle that but the Drift, the Drift, that’s hard for him; round three is hard, because they were just, they were just, so sad, so sad and so angry and so cut apart, and so wanting his agonized death and also wanting him to just tell them what to do, to make them whole and he can’t, no, he can’t do that.
+They came here, they came to destroy, but he won and he said no, he stopped them and he cut them up.
+“It’s actually,” he says, and he hears the vagueness in his own voice, he hears that he doesn’t sound “good” in the classical sense of the word, “it’s actually, Mako, it’s a little bit hard for me—” he trails off because he’s not sure what to say in this post-drift slurry of thought and color and sensory impressions that aren’t his, and sensory impressions that aren’t “sensory,” not really.
+How could they be?
+When they come from disembodied neural tissue in—

 “Newt?”
 Mako says.

-Team player, Newt says, in vague if appreciative annotation.
+Team player, Newt says in vague and appreciative annotation.

-Come back to us, the kids hiss with a serpentine sadness.
+Come back to us, the kids hiss with serpentine sadness.

-Go team, Newt thinks vaguely, flashing back to a remembered blue-edged conflict he’d had with networked shreds of minds, not his tamer neural copies, but their real and angry peers.
+Go team!
+Newt flashes back to a remembered blue-edged conflict he’d had with networked shreds of minds, not his tamer neural copies, but their real and angry peers.

 “Newt?”
 Mako says, sharp and high over the speaker on the phone he can’t see behind a homogenous field of gray static.